Ray, Goodman & Brown: Goodman, Brown & Morgan

 In 1968, Al Goodman (after a couple of performances with the Corvettes and the Vipers) was hired by Joe Robinson as a studio-production creative assistant, singer, and songwriter.
 On recordings, he played as a substitute for Mickey of Mickey & Sylvia.

 After one live appearance at the Apollo Theater as a quartet, they quickly scaled down to a trio: Morgan stayed on, with baritone Goodman and new lead singer William "Billy" Brown (who had been a member of the Broadways, on MGM).

 Early hits

-In 1969, Goodman, Brown, and Morgan released 4 R&B hit singles with Brown on lead: the first was released in March entitled, "Sunday" (No. 13 R&B & No. 90 Pop); then "I Do", their first top 10 R&B hit, (No. 10 R&B & No. 62 Pop); "I'm So Lost" (No. 43 R&B); and "Lovely Way She Loves" (No. 14 R&B), which was written by Goodman, Brown, and Sylvia.
+In 1969, Goodman, Brown, and Morgan released four R&B hit singles with Brown on lead: the first was released in March entitled, "Sunday" (No. 13 R&B and No. 90 Pop); then "I Do", their first top 10 R&B hit, (No. 10 R&B and No. 62 Pop); "I'm So Lost" (No. 43 R&B); and "Lovely Way She Loves" (No. 14 R&B), which was written by Goodman, Brown, and Sylvia.